Open Transfer (formerly Open Enrollment) Frequently Asked Questions

 I am a full-time employee of the Bellevue School District but I don’t live in BSD attendance boundaries, can my student apply?

-*The parent/guardian is working for the Bellevue School District (i.e. teacher, principal, in a support function) not that the parent/guardian works in the Bellevue community.
+*The parent/guardian is working full-time for the Bellevue School District (i.e. teacher, principal, in a support function) not that the parent/guardian works in the Bellevue community.

 What is the definition of a Bellevue School District full-time employee?